fleek-network/fleek-network-docs/guides/Node Operators/transfering-setup-ownership.md

 We started by giving a brief introduction to ownership of the Lightning CLI files.

-Jumped through topics of Systemd service that helps the user manage the service in the Linux environment, which helps keep keeps track of all the processes and threads that are spawned.
+Jumped through topics of Systemd service that helps the user manage the service in the Linux environment, which helps keep track of all the processes and threads that are spawned.

 We've gone through the step-by-step process to migrate the Fleek Network CLI and Systemd service setup from one user to the other.
 To keep it short, we decided to go with the use-case of where the migration happens between a **root** user and a **sudoer**.